2-Chlorobutane: Substitution reactions

-2-Chlorobutane, along with other alkyl halides, is a useful intermediate in many different organic reactions.
-The halogen group is an effective leaving group, leading to its use in both elimination and substitution reactions.
-In addition, the compound is also a candidate for coupling reactions via a Grignard reagent.

-In an Sn2 reaction, a nucleophile (iodine) attacks the partially positive carbon, which eliminates the chlorine.
+In an SN2 reaction, a nucleophile (iodine) attacks the partially positive carbon, which eliminates the chlorine.
 This occurs in one step.

-A less favorable but still possible reaction is an Sn1 reaction, where a secondary carbocation is formed once the leaving group is removed.
+A less favorable but still possible reaction is an SN1 reaction, where a secondary carbocation is formed once the leaving group is removed.
 The nucleophile then attacks the carbocation, forming the product.

 Elimination reactions

 Additionally, because 2-chlorobutane is antiperiplanar, it can undergo E2 elimination reactions with strong bases.
-In it, the chlorine leaving group is removed, and the double bond is restored to yield different constitutional isomers2.
+In it, the chlorine leaving group is removed, and the double bond is restored to yield different constitutional isomers.
 This is because 2-chlorobutane possesses two different sets of β-hydrogens at the first and third carbons respectively, resulting in 1-butene or 2-butene.
-It is important to note that as a secondary alkyl halide, both E2 and Sn2 reactions are equally likely when reacting with a substance that can act as both a base and a nucleophile.
+As a secondary alkyl halide, both E2 and SN2 reactions are equally likely when reacting with a substance that can act as both a base and a nucleophile.
 Which reaction occurs is dependent on the surrounding conditions.

-In an E2 mechanism, a strong base (ex. sodium hydroxide) abstracts a beta hydrogen, causing the elections from the former carbon-hydrogen bond to re-form the double bond.
+In an E2 mechanism, a strong base (e.g. sodium hydroxide) abstracts a beta hydrogen, causing the elections from the former carbon-hydrogen bond to re-form the double bond.
 This action removes the leaving group, converting 2-chlorobutane to 2-butene or 1-butene depending on which beta hydrogen is removed, because of Zaitsev's rule, the more stable 2-butene product is favored.

 The mechanism for the formation of 2-butene (favored):

 The mechanism for the formation of 1-butene (not favored):

 Grignard reactions

 As an alkyl halide, 2-chlorobutane can be used to prepare a Grignard reagent for use in forming a carbon-carbon bond.
-In the first step, a magnesium ion donates an electron to the alpha carbon in 2-chlorobutane, removing chlorine and forming an allyl radical as well as a Mg+1 radical.
-In the second step, the Mg+1 radical couples with the allyl radical while the chloride ion interacts with the magnesium ion.
+In the first step, a magnesium ion donates an electron to the alpha carbon in 2-chlorobutane, removing chlorine and forming an allyl radical as well as a magnesium radical.
+In the second step, the magnesium radical couples with the allyl radical while the chloride ion interacts with the magnesium ion.